Anharo/AI-Projects/Yolo Helmet detection/README.md

 ## Features
 - **Real-Time Detection**: Accurately detects helmets on individuals in real-time from live video feeds or uploaded media.
 - **YOLO Model**: Utilizes the YOLO architecture for fast and efficient object detection.
-- **Interactive Web Interface**: A user-friendly frontend where users can upload images or video clips for analysis.
+- **Interactive Web Interface**: A user-friendly frontend where it uses real time detection ie uses webcam for the detection.

 ## How the Project Was Built
 ### 1. Model Training